radleylewis/blog/pages/writing/arch_installation_guide_001.md

 - list available keymaps with `localectl list-keymaps`; and,
 - load the keymap with `loadkeys <your keymap here>`.

-3. [optional] set the font size with `setfont ter-132b`.
+3. _optional_: set the font size with `setfont ter-132b`.
 4. Verify the UEFI boot mode `cat /sys/firmware/efi/fw_platform_size`.
 This installation is written for a system with a 62-bit x64 UEFI.
 This isn't required, but if you are on a different boot mode, consult section 1.6 of the official guide.
 5. Connect to the internet:

-- I use the `iwctl` utility for this purpose; and,
+- I use the `iwctl` utility for this purpose;
-- Confirm that your connection is active with `ping -c 2 archlinux.org`.
+- Confirm that your connection is active with `ping -c 2 archlinux.org`; and,

-6. [optional] Obtain your IP Address with `ip addr show`, and now you're ready to ssh into your target machine.
+6. _optional_: Obtain your IP Address with `ip addr show`, and now you're ready to ssh into your target machine.
 7. Set the timezone:

 - `timedatectl list-timezones`;